moonkev/cs421-project/README.md

 transforms such as map convert from one output type to another.
 Others operate more closely to a bind, and expect a function that takes a prior output type and returns the monad type of the Stream.
 Streams are seeded from a source of data that can be viewed as a (possibly infinite) generator of discrete values, such as a sequence type or a socket connection.
-The following are examples of creating a Stream, and a sample program -
+The following are examples of creating a Stream, and a sample program:

-\
-_Simple stream created from an apply (which takes a varargs set of elements).
+* _Simple stream created from an apply (which takes a varargs set of elements).
 The stream adds 100 to each element_
 ```scala
 def simpleStream: Stream[IO, Int] =
   Stream(1, 2, 3, 4, 5).map(100.+)
 ```

-\
-_Create a stream that just continuously evaluates an IO.
+* _Create a stream that just continuously evaluates an IO.
 Here the IO is lifted from an API call that returns a Future.
 It filters the data for even numbers and takes the first 5 it sees._
 ```scala